jdjakub/phd-thesis/ch-bl.md

 ## Shortcuts for Low-Level Substrates
 For a programming system built atop a limited platform (\eg{} hardware), the temporary infrastructure may be the best tool that is available for programming.
 In that case, we would write the compiler or interpreter directly using the instruction set.
 However, as long as the platform has higher capabilities or one has access to alternative platforms, this may not be optimal.
 When Paul Allen and Bill Gates wrote the famous BASIC programming language for the Altair 8800, they did not do this *on* the Altair, but instead used an Intel 8080 CPU emulator written and running on Harvard's PDP-10.
 The high-level language was thus developed *outside the system.*

+For Squeak, there was no need to write the Smalltalk interpreter in low-level VM bytecode when the language was already available \parencite{SqueakDev}:

+> The interpreter is structured as a single class that gets translated to C along with the Object Memory and BitBlt classes.
+In addition, a subclass (Interpreter Simulator) runs all the same code from within a Smalltalk environment by supporting basic mouse, file, and display operations.
+This subclass was the basis for debugging the Squeak system into existence. (\ldots) Having an interpreter that runs within Smalltalk is invaluable for studying the virtual machine.
+Any operation can be stopped and inspected, or it can be instrumented to gather timing profiles, exact method counts, and other statistics.

+Having an existing platform that already does everything one wants is certainly the optimal situation to be in:

+> We attribute the speed with which this initial work was accomplished to the Squeak philosophy: do everything in Smalltalk so that each improvement makes everything smaller, faster, and better.
+It has been a pleasant revelation to work on such low-level system facilities as real-time garbage collection and FM music synthesis from within the comfort and convenience of the Smalltalk- language and environment.

+However, we must bear in mind that the platform from which Squeak begins is our *end-goal.* In our project we deliberately target the much more difficult task of achieving our dream programming system from a lesser starting point, and in the process uncover the general story one can expect to re-trace in any similar project.

 In \ac{COLA}, it is unclear how the Lisp-like programming language is built beyond the broad outlines.
 What is clear is that the bootstrapping process is carried out by means of source code files written in some text editor.
-In other words, it wisely takes advantage of the affordances of its Unix platform, avoiding the Turing Tarpit failure mode described in Section\ \ref{the-major-design-conflict}.
+In other words, it wisely takes advantage of the affordances of its Unix platform (at its *inter-*process layer), avoiding the Turing Tarpit failure mode described in Section\ \ref{the-major-design-conflict}.

 ## High-Level Language for BootstrapLab
 If we take \ac{JS}, and strip away the concrete syntax, we get a resulting tree structure of function definitions, object literals, and imperative statements.
 A similar structure with similar semantics would be obtained from other dynamic languages.
 In fact, this would largely resemble Lisp S-expressions under Lisp semantics; hardly surprising considering Lisp's famously minimal syntax of expression trees.
 Furthermore, the evaluation procedure for Lisp is simple and well-established.
 For these reasons, we designed a Lisp-like tree language in the substrate.
 This way, we provide high-level constructs (if/else, loops, functions, recursion, and so on) for in-system programming.